vuongducphuong/documentation/content/applications/productivity/mail_plugins/outlook.rst

 Connect your database
 ---------------------

 #.
-Open any email in your Outlook mailbox, click on the *More actions* button, and select *Odoo for
+Open any email in your Outlook mailbox, click on the *More actions* button, and select *Leansoft for
    Outlook*.

    .. image:: outlook/odoo-for-outlook.png